-Associations between companies and other objects
+Associations between companies and other records

-For visual representation of how objects relate to one another in HubSpot, check out the Object Relationships section on the "Understanding the CRM" page.
+For visual representation of how objects relate to one another in HubSpot, check out the Object Relationships section of the Understanding the CRM guide.

 Thank you for your feedback, it means a lot to us.